cncf/devstats.archive/USAGE.md

 # JSON examples

-There are examples of all kinds of GHA events JSONs in [./example_jsons](https://github.com/cncf/gha2db/blob/master/example_jsons/) directory.
+There are examples of all kinds of GHA events JSONs in [./analysis](https://github.com/cncf/gha2db/blob/master/analysis/) directory.
-There is also a file [example_jsons/analysis.txt](https://github.com/cncf/gha2db/blob/master/example_jsons/analysis.txt) that describes JSON structure analysis.
+There is also a file [analysis/analysis.txt](https://github.com/cncf/gha2db/blob/master/analysis/analysis.txt) that describes JSON structure analysis.

 It was used very intensively during development of SQL table structure.

+All JSON file starting with "old_" and txt files starting with "old_" are result of pre-2015 GHA JSONs structure analysis.

 # Running on Kubernetes